The Business Boutique Conference is an event that’s focused on helping women who want to learn more about starting or growing their dream businesses.

 This conference was very special to me because I got to participate!

 I submitted questions ahead of the conference and one of the questions was chosen to be answered during the Q&A part of the conference by Christy and Dave Ramsey.
-This photo was taken while I was asking my question!
+This photo was taken while I was asking my question (my site’s name has since changed but the goals have not)!

 How awesome was that?
 Nerve wrecking!
 But still awesome!